-- L (Light): circumstances which require monitoring. - M (Moderate): needs support / help from health, educational, social services... - G (Grave): requires urgent intervention of social services - Bruises in different stages of healing, on the face, lips or mouth, large areas of the torso, back, buttocks or thighs, not in a normal way, or grouped together or a sign or mark from the object that has inflicted it, on various areas, indicating that the child has been hit from different directions. - Cigar or cigarette burns.
+- L (Light): circumstances which require monitoring. - M (Moderate): needs support / help from health, educational, social services... - G (Grave): requires urgent intervention of social services - Bruises in different stages of healing, on the face, lips or mouth, large areas of the torso, back, buttocks or thighs, not in a normal way, or grouped together or a sign or mark from the object that has inflicted it, on various areas, indicating that the child has been hit from different directions - 2 Cigar or cigarette burns.
 Burns that cover the entire surface of the hands (glove) or the feet (like a sock) or fritter shaped burns on the buttocks or genitals, indicative of immersion in hot liquid.
 Burns on the arms, legs, neck or torso caused by having been tightly bound with ropes.
-Burns with objects that leave clearly defined marks (grill, iron, et c). - Fractures to the skull, nose or jaw.
+Burns with objects that leave clearly defined marks (grill, iron, etc.). - 3 Fractures to the skull, nose or iaw.
 Spiral fractures of the long bones (arms or legs), in various stages of healing.
 Multiple fractures.
-Any fracture in a child younger than 2 years old. - Wounds or abrasions in the mouth, lips, gums or eyes.
-In the external genitalia, on the back of the arms, legs or torso. - Visceral injuries (abdominal, thoracic and / or brain).
-Swelling of the abdomen.
-Localized pain.
-Constant vomiting.
-They are suggestive of duodenal hematomas and pancreatic hemorrhages, or sensory disturbances without apparent cause. - Signs of human bites, especially when they seem to be by an adult (more than 3 cm of separation between the marks from the canine teeth) or are recurrent. - Forced intoxication of the child by the ingestion or administration of drugs, feces or poisons. - 8 Retinal and intracranial bleeding, without fractures. - Constantly dirty.
+Any fracture in a child younger than 2 years old. - 4 Wounds or abrasions in the mouth, lips, gums or eyes.
+In the external genitalia, on the back of the arms, legs or torso. - 5 Visceral injuries (abdominal, thoracic and / or brain), Swelling of the abdomen, Localized pain, Constant vomiting.
+They are suggestive of duodenal hematomas and pancreatic hemorrhages, or sensory disturbances without apparent cause. - 6 Signs of human bites, especially when they seem to be by an adult (more than 3 cm of separation between the marks from the canine teeth) or are recurrent. - Forced intoxication of the child by the ingestion or administration of drugs, feces or poisons. - 8 Retinal and intracranial bleeding, without fractures - 9 Constantly dirfy.
 Poor hygiene.
 Hungry or thirsty.
 Inappropriately dressed for the weather or the season.
-Injuries by excessive exposure to the sun or cold (sunburn, freezing of the extremities) - Constant lack of supervision, especially when the child is performing hazardous activities or for long periods of time. - Physical problems or unattended medical needs (eg unhealed wounds or infected.)
-Or the absence of routine medical care: not following the vaccination schedule, or other therapeutic indications, extensive dental decay, localized alopecia, by being in the same position, flattened skull.
-It includes who are not going to school but must be enrolled. - Situations in which the responsible adult for mentoring acts, deprives or provokes chronic negative feelings for the child's self esteem.
-It includes continuous disparagement, undervalue, verbal abuse, intrinidation and discrimination.
+Injuries by excessive exposure to the sun or cold (sunburn, freezing of the extremities) - 10 Constant lack of supervision, especially when the child is performing hazardous activities or for long periods of time - Physical problems or unattended medical needs (eg unhealed wounds or infected.)
+Or the absence of routine medical care: not following the vaccination schedule, or other therapeutic indications, extensive dental decay, localized alopecia, by being in the same position, flattened skull. - 12 It includes children who accompany adults that "beg", traffic lights vendors and all those who are not going to school but must be enrolled. - Situations in which the responsible adult for mentoring acts, deprives or provokes chronic negative feelings for the child's self esteem.
+It includes continuous disparagement, undervalue, verbal abuse, intimidation and discrimination.
 It also includes threats, corruption, interruption or prohibition of social relations in a continuous way.
-Feer of the adult. - Stunted growth without a justifiable organic cause.
-Includes psychological, social backwardness, in the language, of overall motility or in subtle motility. - Overprotection that deprives children learning to establish normal relations with their surroundings (adults, children, playing, school activities). - Includes mutilation, surgical cutting of the clitoris, to be specified in the part, "Other symptoms or comments".
-Sexually transmitted diseases because of sexual abuse.
-Including non-neonatal gonorrhea and syphilis are suspicions of sexual abuse: - Sexually transmitted diseases because of sexual abuse.
-Including non-neonatal gonormea and syphilis are suspicions of sexual abuse Chlamydia, genital warts, vaginal trichomoniasis, herpes type I and II. - Includes anal fissures (not always abuse), scars, bruises and warts are highly suggestive of sexual abuse.
-Tears in the anal mucosa, changes in color or excessive dilatation (> 15 mm, explored the in lateral decublus of the anus, especially with the absence of feces in the rectal ampulla).
-The presence of gental warts is highly suggestive of sexual abuse. - 19 Normal, Imperforated
+Fear of the adult. - 14 Stunted growth without a justifiable organic cause.
+Includes psychological, social backwardness, in the language, of overall motility or in subtle motility. - 15 Overprotection that deprives children learning to establish normal relations with their surroundings (adults, children, playing, school activities). - 16 Includes mutilation, surgical cutting of the citions, to be specified in the part, "Other symptoms or comments".
+17 Sexually transmitted diseases because of sexual abuse.
+Including non-neonatal gonorrhea and syphilis are suspicions of sexual abuse: Chlamydia, genital warts, vaginal trichomoniasis, herpes type I and II. - Includes anal fissures (not always abuse), scars, bruises and warts are highly suggestive of sexual abuse.
+Tears in the anal mucosa, changes in color or excessive dilatation (> 15 mm, explored the in lateral decubitus of the anus, especially with the absence of feces in the rectal ampulla).
+The presence of genital warts is highly suggestive of sexual abuse. - 19 Normal, Imperforated